r-causal/tipr/paper.md

 # Tipping Point Example

 After fitting your model, you can determine the unmeasured confounder needed to tip your analysis.
-This unmeasured confounder is determined by two quantities, the association between the exposure and the unmeasured confounder (if the unmeasured confounder is continuous, this is indicated with `smd`, if binary, with `exposed_p` and `unexposed_p`), and the association between the unmeasured confounder and outcome `outcome_association`.
-Using `tipr`, we can fix one of these and solve for the other.
-Alternatively, we can fix both and solve for `n`, that is, how many unmeasured confounders of this magnitude would tip the analysis.

 In this example, a model was fit and the exposure-outcome relationship was a relative risk of 1.5 (95% CI: 1.2, 1.8).

-## Continuous unmeasured confounder example

 We are interested in a Normally distributed unmeasured confounder, so we can use the `tip_rr_with_continuous()` function.
-The function `tip()` is an alias for for this function (assuming the relationship you want to examine is the relative risk and the unmeasured confounder is Normally distributed.
+The function `tip()` is an alias for this function.

 Let’s assume the relationship between the unmeasured confounder and outcome is 1.5 (`outcome_association = 1.5`), let's solve for the association between the exposure and unmeasured confounder needed to tip the analysis (in this case, we are solving for `smd`, the mean difference needed between the exposed and unexposed).

 ``` r
 tip(1.2, outcome_association = 1.5)